Ghost kitchen, virtual restaurant, cloud kitchen…

 And, here’s another secret – this is where you can really sell people.

-A website provides more real estate to establish your brand credibility and build a case for the awesomeness of your food than a delivery app ever will.
+A business website provides more real estate to establish your brand credibility and build a case for the awesomeness of your food than a delivery app ever will.
 So, do not skip out on this opportunity.

 Showcase your brand personality in visual design and writing.
 And, include a gallery of food photography (more on that below) to visually support your menu.